Stay in Touch

 Determining how much to spend on a gift often depends on the occasion and on your closeness to the gift receiver.

 Baby showers are no exceptions.
-A new baby’s arrival ranks high on the gifting occasion amounts, trailing closely after weddings and followed by graduations and winter holidays.
+A new baby’s arrival ranks high on the gifting occasion amounts, right after weddings and followed by graduations and winter holidays.

-Other than occasions and closeness as factors, there are a few other rules of etiquette that you should know about.
+There are a few other rules of etiquette that you should know about other than occasions and closeness.

 You get what you give.
 People tend to remember what they receive in gifts and will often return the same amount of effort when it is your turn to receive gifts.